oscardiaz1331/ARQSFT-SpreadSheet/README.md

 # ARQSFT-SpreadSheet
-The mainproject for the Arquitecture of Software subject of the Master's in Advanced Telecommunications Technologies
+The main project for the Architecture of Software subject of the Master's in Advanced Telecommunications Technologies